4-Year Undergraduate Curriculum

 PLEASE NOTE THAT IN ADDITION TO THE MSE PROGRAM REQUIREMENT, STUDENTS MUST ALSO SATISFY THE UNIVERSITY WRITING INTENSIVE, QUANTITATIVE AND BREADTH REQUIREMENT IN ORDER TO GRADUATE.

 1. MSE Engineering Electives.
 Students are advised to make every attempt to take all their four engineering electives from the pool of courses offered at MSE.
-We normally allow students to take maximum two courses from the 400 level courses offered by the School of Engineering Science at Burnaby subject to seat availability, meeting pre-requisites, and approval from UCC Burnaby(if necessary).
-However, MSE students should seek prior approval from MSE UCC before registering for such courses.
+The School normally allows students to take maximum two courses from the 400 level courses offered by the School of Engineering Science subject to seat availability, meeting pre-requisites, and approval from UCC Burnaby(if necessary).
+Students should seek prior approval from MSE UCC before registering for such courses.
 Failing to obtain prior approval carries the risk that the course taken is not counted as one of the four engineering electives.

 2. For equivalent courses, students are advised to strictly adhere to the core mandatory courses as indicated below.
 Students should seek prior approval before registering for an equivalent course offered outside MSE.

 |Term 1, Fall

 ||Elementary Linear Algebra

 ||NOTE: MSE 110 is also offered in this term.|

 ||Breadth Course/s can be taken in this semester - see WQB note below.|

 ||Studio Physics: Optics, Electricity and Magnetism